Varsity Cross Country

 REMEMBER, THE ONLY WAY TO BECOME A GOOD RUNNER IS TO RUN.

 Substituting running w/cycling, rollerblading, swimming, etc will only make you a good cyclist, rollerblader, or swimmer.
 Cross training is to be SUPPLEMENTAL, or for injury substitution.

 Contact Coach Gilchrist ASAP if you are developing injuries to work out a plan.

-Silver: Veterans who have not run since last fall or winter track (no spring track) or who ran in White Group in the spring
+Silver: Veterans who have not run since last fall or winter track (no spring track)

 White: Beginners who have never done cross country or track before

 The workout schedule is a suggested schedule.
 Please do not feel intimidated by it; it is only meant to guide you in your training, leading us to team success.
 Follow it as well as you can, as it is designed with a progression towards the season as a whole in mind.
 The key to successful cross-country training is consistency, and RUNNING!
-If you need to start off lower, please talk with Dr. G, and then work up to a higher level.
+If you need to start off lower, please talk with Coach G, and then work up to a higher level.
 You can modify dates to accommodate travel schedules, with the idea that you are alternating your hard/easy days.